wowaudit/core/README.md

 2. Enter the various credentials (and remove `template` from the file names):

+        Enter your SQL credentials in `config/database.yml`
-        Enter your database credentials in `config/database.yml`.
+        Enter your ArangoDB credentials in `config/arangodb.yml`

         In `config/keys.yml`:
         $ bnet_key: <your battle.net API key>
         $ wcl_key: <your Warcraft Logs API key>

         The generated CSV files will be uploaded to a S3 server that you configure, so they can be easily fetched by the spreadsheet.
 In `config/storage.yml` you can enter your S3 credentials.